ShravanKumar23/EMB3RS-TEO-Module/docs/manual/Results from the TEO.rst

    :align:   center

               Intra annual storage operation

- Annual costs (investment, fuel, operation & maintenance) associated with the technologies.
-The investment costs for the sinks is shown in the Figure below.
+Annual costs (investment, fuel, operation & maintenance) associated with the technologies for the sources and the sinks is shown in the Figure below.

 .. figure::  Documents/Images/Invetsment_cost.png
    :align:   center

-              Investment Cost
+              Investment Costs

  The operation and maintenance costs of the sources and the sinks is shown in the Figure below.